 Short Form Prop 65 Warning Label Requirements

-• If a warning is required, it is acceptable to use a short form warning that omits the name of the identified chemical (the triangle and "WARNING" are still required, though).
+• If a warning is required, it is acceptable to use a short-form warning that omits the name of the identified chemical (the triangle and "WARNING" are still required, though).

 • The type size for an on-product "short form" warning must be at least 6 points and cannot be less than the largest font size used for other consumer product information attached to the product.
 Any size of product may have a brief warning label.